Many-body parametric resonances in the driven sine-Gordon model: Driving protocols closing the gap

 Here, we defined $n_k=1/\sqrt{N_s}\sum_j n_je^{-ijak}$, with a similar relation for $\varphi_k$.
 We can then apply the semi-classical truncated Wigner approximation~\cite{POLKOVNIKOV20101790}, for evaluating the mode-resolved energy, Eq.~\eqref{eq:Ekt}, as a function of time.
 Below we parametrize the modes by the dimensionless wave number introduced in Sec.~\ref{subsec:sGmodel}, $\tilde{k}\equiv k/k_{\rm res}$.

-We plot the energy Eq.~\eqref{eq:Ekt} for the main resonance $\tilde{k}=1$, as well as the higher harmonics $\tilde{k}=2$ and $\tilde{k}=3$ as a function of time in Fig. \ref{fig:Ekt} for a moderate modulation strength $\tilde{g}=-0.2$.
+We plot the energy Eq.~\eqref{eq:Ekt} for the main resonance $\tilde{k}=1$, as well as the higher harmonics $\tilde{k}=2$ and $\tilde{k}=3$ as a function of time in Fig. \ref{fig:Ekt} for a moderate modulation strength $\tilde{g}=0.2$.
 We find exponentially fast energy absorption in the main resonance $\tilde{k}=1$ already at early times, in accordance with the linear Mathieu equation discussed in Sec.~\ref{subsec:drive}.
 At later times, the energy saturates due to the strong coupling to other modes.
 However, the heating of the higher harmonics $\tilde{k}=2$ and $\tilde{k}=3$ differs substantially from the dynamics of uncoupled oscillators.
-In contrast to a higher order parametric resonance, displaying a steady, albeit slow, heating, the energy absorption in modes $\tilde{k}=2$ and $\tilde{k}=3$ is almost completely suppressed at early times.
-Then we observe a crossover to an unstable regime with exponentially fast heating at intermediate times, followed by an eventual saturation at even later times.
-This peculiar behavior is a consequence of the mode-coupling in the driven sine-Gordon Hamiltonian.
+In contrast to a higher order parametric resonance, displaying a steady, albeit slow, heating, the energy absorption in modes $\tilde{k}=2$ and $\tilde{k}=3$ is almost completely suppressed at early times. \li{We then observe a crossover to an unstable regime at intermediate times, where the numerical results point towards an exponentially fast heating, followed by an eventual saturation at even later times.} This peculiar behavior is a consequence of the mode-coupling in the driven sine-Gordon Hamiltonian.